Downtown Paris Master Plan: The Downtown Dig

 Reconstruction includes NEW:

-• Infrastructure (water, sewers) and upgraded utilities (Bell, Rogers, gas and electrical) under the roads
+• Infrastructure (water, sewers) and upgraded utilities (gas, electrical etc.) under the roads

 • Road construction